-Students will obtain an integrated understanding of environmental change, through a lab and field-based, hands-on approach to learning about environmental change, interacting with real-life examples and interacting with faculty members engaged in cutting-edge research on exciting new problems.
+Students will obtain an integrated understanding of environmental change, through a lab and field-based hands-on approach to learning about environmental change, exposure to real-life examples and interacting with faculty members engaged in cutting-edge research on exciting new problems.

 We admit students from all streams, including science, social science and the humanities, and believe that diversity and interdisciplinarity is a key strength of this programme.

-Our degree encourages you to explore and follow your interests.
-We design our courses to ensure that you can specialise in a subject of your choice while learning a variety of subjects across disciplines.
+Our programmes encourage you to explore and follow your interests.
+We design our courses to ensure that you can specialise in a subject of your choice while learning various subjects across disciplines.

-You will meet all your classmates at the beginning of your degree to build all the tools you need for your three years of study.
-This includes foundational courses, an understanding of India, and a workshop in creative expressions.
+You will meet all your classmates at the beginning of your course to build all the tools you need for your four years of study.
+This includes foundational courses, an understanding of India, interdisciplinary studies, and courses in creative expressions.

 The Common Curriculum will introduce students to the study of the themes and areas that emphasise and build critical and analytical abilities, and sensibilities for dialogue, reflection and cooperative learning.
 The Common Curriculum has three sub-components organised as below: